We Are New York Values

 Mission: Black & Pink is an open family of LGBTQ prisoners, prisoners living with HIV/AIDS and “free world” allies who support each other.
 Our work toward the abolition of the prison industrial complex is rooted in the experience of currently and formerly incarcerated people.
 We are outraged by the specific violence of the prison industrial complex against LGBTQ people and people living with HIV/AIDS, and respond through advocacy, education, direct service, and organizing.
 Our goal is liberation.
 We have a radical view of the fight for justice: We are feminist.
 We are anti-racist.
 We want queer liberation.
 And we are against capitalism.
 Prisons are part of the system that oppresses and divides us.
 Abolition is our goal, and our strategy for action.
 Any advocacy, services, organizing, and direct action we take will remove bricks from the system, not put up more walls.
 We want revolution.
 And we will work on reforms too, even if they are only small steps at ending the suffering caused by prisons.
 Our work is based in the experience of people who are or were in prison.
 We also raise up the voices of formerly incarcerated people as our “free world” members of the Leadership Circle.
 We know that those most hurt by the violence of the prison industrial complex have the knowledge of how to tear it down.

-Website: http://www.blackandpink.org/chapters/new-york-city/
+Website: https://www.blackandpink.org/chapters/nyc/

 Email: nyc@blackandpink.org